Frequently Asked Questions

 Is Campbell staying in Canada?

 Yes, Canada is important to us.
 We’ll continue to have almost 200 employees working to serve our Canadian consumers and our marketplace.
 The new Food Innovation Centre will be located at 2845 Matheson Boulevard in the Airport Corporate Centre region of Mississauga.
-The move will happen in stages, with the goal of being fully in the new location by Spring 2019.

 Why should I still buy Campbell’s Soup if it’s going to be made in the US?